rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/rhoelements-introduction.md

 ## Rhodes Platform Changes

 As of Rhodes version 3.3.3, the [Barcode](../rhodesapi/barcode-api), [NFC](../rhodes/device-caps#nfc), and [Signature Capture](../rhodes/device-caps#signature-capture) APIs, as well as [Rhom data encryption](../rhodes/rhom#database-encryption) are removed from Rhodes.
-These features are only supported in Motorola RhoMobile Suite.
+These features are only supported in Zebra RhoMobile Suite.
 If you wish to use these features, you will need to [upgrade to RhoMobile Suite](../rhomobile-install).
 Your application's build.yml will also need to be modified to [indicate the application type is 'Rhoelements'](rhoelements2-native#enabling-motorola-device-capabilities).
 Additionally, a [RhoElements license](licensing) is required.

 ## Supported Operating Systems